jonathan-bucher/econ-research/README.md

 # Egalitarian Equivalent Treatment Effect: Simulation and Testing

 ## Project Overview
-This project focuses on testing a software package that computes the Egalitarian Equivalent Treatment Effect (EETE).
+This project focuses on testing a [software package](https://github.com/mkairy/eete) that computes the egalitarian equivalent treatment effect (EETE).
 The codebase is designed to:

 1. Simulate data for treatment and control groups.
 2. Cache visualizations to facilitate analysis of results.